paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

 **(k) Reports.—**

-(1) The Chair of the Council shall submit to the congressional defense committees semi-annual reports on the activities of the Council.
+(1) The Chairperson of the Council shall submit to the congressional defense committees biannual reports on the activities of the Council.

-(2) Not later than March 31, 2023, and not later than December 31 of each year thereafter, the Deputy Secretary of Defense shall submit to the congressional defense committees a report containing—
+(2) Not later than December 31 of each year, the Deputy Secretary of Defense shall submit to the congressional defense committees an annual report containing—

-  (A) a summary of the goals and priorities of the Deputy Secretary for the year following the date of the submission of the report with respect to the activities of the Council; and
+  (A) a summary of the goals and priorities of the Deputy Secretary for the year following the date of the submission of the report with respect to the activities of the Council;

-  (B) an assessment by the Deputy Secretary of the activities of the Council carried out during the year preceding the date of such submission.
+  (B) an assessment by the Deputy Secretary of the activities of the Council carried out during the year preceding the date of such submission; and

+  (C) for the year covered by the report—

+    (i) releasable information regarding any mishap that occurred during such year; and

+    (ii) an identification of any corrective or preventative action implemented pursuant to a recommendation made in a safety or legal investigation report of such a mishap.

+**(l) Biannual Briefings.—** Not later than March 31 and December 31 of each year, the Chairperson of the Council shall provide to the congressional defense committees a briefing on the contents of the report required to be submitted under subsection (k)(1) that covers the six-month period preceding the date of the briefing.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (k)(1).
+Pub.
+L. 118–159, § 331(1)(A), substituted “Chairperson” for “Chair” and “biannual” for “semi-annual”.

+Subsec. (k)(2).
+Pub.
+L. 118–159, § 331(1)(B)(i), in introductory provisions, struck out “March 31, 2023, and not later than” before “December 31” and “thereafter” after “each year” and substituted “an annual report” for “a report”.

+Subsec. (k)(2)(C).
+Pub.
+L. 118–159, § 331(1)(B)(ii)–(iv), added subpar.
+(C).

+Subsec. (l).
+Pub.
+L. 118–159, § 331(2), added subsec. (l).

 2023—Pub.
 L. 118–31, § 363(1), renumbered [section 184 of this title](./chapter-007-boards-councils-and-committees.md#section-184) relating to Joint Safety Council as this section.

 Subsec. (d)(7) to (12).
 Pub.
 L. 118–31, § 363(2), added pars.
 (7), (11), and (12), redesignated former pars.
 (7) to (9) as (8) to (10), respectively, and substituted “the safety management system and program described in paragraphs (5) and (6), respectively” for “the safety management systems described in paragraphs (9) and (10)” in par.
 (8) as so redesignated.